cfrm17/variableFirstLoss/README.md

 •	Maturity Pay Down ~ if an obligor is retired from the collateral pool before the trade maturity, the associated notional amount is paid down from the pool.
 •	Default Pay Down ~ if an obligor defaults before the trade maturity and its own maturity, the recovery is paid down from the pool.

 The valuation model serves the purpose of pricing a variable maturity GiantFirstLoss trade.
-The trade has a non-vanilla collateral debt obligation (CDO) structure, in which the maturities of the underlying obligors could be different from that of the CDO trade (ref. https://finpricing.com/lib/FiBond.html).
+The trade has a non-vanilla collateral debt obligation (CDO) structure, in which the maturities of the underlying obligors could be different from that of the CDO trade.

 Assume the underlying collateral pool is a set of obligors, , in which each obligor has maturity , a recovery rate , and a notional amount .
 Let the maturity of the trade be .